 Massachusetts Retirement Taxes

 Planning a retirement in the Bay State?
 From Cape Cod to the Berkshire Mountains, there are many wonderful places to retire in Massachusetts, so long as you don’t mind a little snow.

 The state’s tax system is similar to others in the region, in that it fully exempts Social Security retirement benefits while taxing most other forms of retirement income.
 Retirees for whom Social Security is the primary or sole source of retirement income will therefore face a fairly low tax bill.
 However, given the state’s high cost of living, living off Social Security alone in Massachusetts may be difficult.

 A financial advisor in Massachusetts can help you plan for retirement and other financial goals.
 Financial advisors can also help with investing and financial plans, including taxes, homeownership, insurance and estate planning, to make sure you are preparing for the future.

 Massachusetts is moderately tax-friendly for retirees.
 It fully exempts Social Security retirement benefits and income from public pension funds from taxation.

-Also of note: the Massachusetts estate tax has an exemption of just $1 million, among the lowest in the U.S. More on that below.
+Also of note: The Massachusetts estate tax has an exemption of just $1 million, which is the lowest threshold in the U.S.

 Is Social Security taxable in Massachusetts?